atlasphp/Atlas.Transit/README.md

 # Atlas.Transit

-Moves values from Atlas persistence Records and RecordSets; to domain Entities, Aggregates, and collections; and back again.
+Moves data from Atlas persistence Records and RecordSets; to domain Entities, Aggregates, and collections; and back again.

 - Creates domain Entities and Aggregates with constructor parameter values taken